Travel to Åre

 Åre/Östersund Airport

-• Transfers (bus or taxi) from Åre/Östersund Airport are available via Åre Transfer.
+• During winter season, transfers (bus or taxi) from Åre/Östersund Airport are available via Åre Transfer (see below).

-• Several taxi companies also offer deals to and from the airport.
+• Several taxi companies also offer package deals to and from the airport.

 • Rental cars are available at the airport (see under Rental Cars).

-• If you wish, it’s possible to book a bus transfer to Östersund and take the train to Åre from Östersund Central Station.
+• During summer and fall when the transfer is not operating, it’s possible to take the local bus to Östersund and then the train to Åre from Östersund Central Station.
 Please take note of departure times for trains and buses and book your tickets when you book your flight.

 • Read more on the Swedavia website.